 If you were in error and you don't want a specific article already selected for your newsletter, then select it in the left select list and click at the right arrow.
 It moves back to the right select list and will be shown afterwards at the bottom of the select list.
 A double-click to the unwanted article does the same.

-Since version 3.2.1 of BwPostman it is possible to sort the selected articles.
+Since the versions 4.1.1 and 3.2.1 of BwPostman it is possible to sort the selected articles.
 To do so, You select an article to move and click to the button arrow up or arrow down at the right side of the select list.

-You can crate a newsletter only based on articles from Joomla!®, you can enter a free text or mix both.
+You can create a newsletter only based on articles from Joomla!®, you can enter a free text or mix both.

 The current working state always can be saved by clicking the button Save, if the mandatory fields are filled.

 If content exists in one of the tabs HTML Newsletter or Text Newsletter and then there were made changes to Selected website contents in the tab General Information, then a confirmation question occurs while clicking on another tab to check if the already selected contents in the HTML and Text version shall be overwritten.
 OK takes the changes, Cancel discards them.
 These changes only are finally saved, if the newsletter is stored by clicking to Save or Save & Close.
 Close or Cancel discards the changes.

 The same confirmation question appears, if you select another template and the behavior is just the same.